 Global Build Stats can be used to compute the total cumulative build time for selected jobs.
 This can be very useful if you consider migrating your CI to CloudBees DEV@cloud service, but you need an estimate of hosting cost.

-Running a few test builds on CloudBees infrastructure to determine the ratio between our build slave velocity and your own infrastructure, you can then estimate the build minutes required, per month, for your usage of Jenkins.
+Running a few test builds on CloudBees infrastructure to determine the ratio between our build agent velocity and your own infrastructure, you can then estimate the build minutes required, per month, for your usage of Jenkins.
 Thanks to job filtering, you can do this calculation on a subset of your jobs that can be run on a DEV@cloud FREE subscription with the limited set of essential plugins.

 Global Build Stats plugin uses a dedicated set of files to store build statistics.
 Even if access is performed in an asynchronous way, on large Jenkins instances this may result in a long initialization period.
-For huge Jenkins build farms with a single master, a wait period of a few minutes for Jenkins to initialize on startup may be required.
+For huge Jenkins build farms with a single controller, a wait period of a few minutes for Jenkins to initialize on startup may be required.
 Improvement is planned in 1.3 via a more flexible storage engine.

 Global Build Stats plugin is well documented on https://wiki.jenkins-ci.org/display/JENKINS/Global+Build+Stats+Plugin .
 You may also get in touch with the plugin author by joining the Jenkins user mailing list.